cbit-interactive/tetris/README.md

 # tetris
 This is a game for iiOS, my OS or operating system.
+This Tetris Clone is in NO Way associated with the makers or owners of the ACTUAL game.

 # About iiOS